oneofthezombies/kill-tree/README.md

 | Macos | aarch64 | ✅ |

 This CLI and library depend on an operating system's system library.
 Because it's the operating system that owns the processes.
+But, don't worry!
+It's an OS default library, so there's no need to install anything additional!

 | Platform | Dependencies |
 | --- | --- |